Poet Laureate Program

 "Quilt" features poetry and art from fifth-grade students at Malibu Elementary School.
 Students attended poetry writing workshops with former Poet Laureate Ricardo Means Ybarra and Jolynn Regan.
 The program also included art lessons with Nicole Fisher.

-Questions related to the Community Anthologies may be directed to Kristin Riesgo, Community Services Deputy Director or call (310) 456-2489, ext.
-350.
+Questions related to the Community Anthologies may be directed to Amanda Rigali, Recreation Coordinator or call (310) 456-2489, ext.
+252.